 What is Kubernetes?

-Kubernetes is an open-source container orchestration system and a powerful tool for automated deployment, scaling, and management related to containerized applications.
+Kubernetes is an open-source container orchestration system and a powerful tool for automated deployment, scaling, and management of containerized applications.
 It provides a portable, extensible, and scalable platform that can be used to manage containerized workloads on a variety of infrastructures including the cloud.
-Features such as declarative configuration, autoscaling, and health checks make it much more powerful to manage containerized applications.
+Features such as declarative configuration, autoscaling, and health checks make it a powerful option for application operations.

 Nodes